Family immigration detention in the United States: Families detained by Customs and Border Protection

 Overcrowding of families observed by the DHS Office of the Inspector General on June 11, 2019, at Border Patrol’s Weslaco, TX, Station.

-Customs and Border Patrol (CBP), an agency of the Department of Homeland Security, holds immigrant families after their initial arrest.
+Customs and Border Protection (CBP), an agency of the Department of Homeland Security, holds immigrant families after their initial arrest.
 Under departmental standards, CBP should transfer them to Immigration and Customs Enforcement within 72 hours, but in 2019, many such families are being held for weeks in CBP custody.
 On June 13, 2019, the government reported that 4,865 members of "family units" were held by the CBP.

 Family detention centers in the United States

 The U.S. Immigration and Customs Enforcement contracts with several facilities to detain families with children.
 The General Accounting Office reports that the 3 active facilities have a combined capacity of 3,326 people.
 Active family detention centers include: